Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-03.md

 }
 ```

-- How big is the h1?
+- How big is the h1 in px?
-- How big is the p?
+- How big is the p in px?

 ## The Box Model